JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 ### User and trend suggestion in the edit post view
 - Add user and trend suggestions in the edit post text area
+- Fetch the data for the users and trends, perhaps turn the trends into a global context like the users
 - Make the text blue when you are editing it #DONE

 ### Bug alert